A Beginner’s Guide to Ski Clothing + Ski Holiday Packing List

 Ski and Snowboard Accessories

-To add to your three layers of ski clothing, there are some other essential accessories that should be included.
-Let’s start from the top.
+To add to your three layers of ski and snowboard clothing, there are some other essential accessories that should be included.
+Let’s start from the top and work our way down to the feet.

 Headwear – A Beanie or a Helmet